IftaherSayem/Piano/README.md

 # Piano
-This a piano make by using Jframe and for this i taken help from youtube
+This a piano make by using Jframe and for this i'am taken help from youtube

 ![Alt text](piano.png)